Bjerring/Blog/README.md

 # Blog
-Blog focused on Quantitative Finance
+This is blog focused on Quantitative Finance.
+It will have small code examples written in Python.